-A tendon is the cord-like part of the muscle that attaches the muscle to the bone, and helps provide stability and mobility to a joint.
+A tendon is the cord-like part of the muscle that attaches the muscle to the bone and helps provide stability and mobility to a joint.
 A hamstring tendon rupture occurs when the tendon has been torn from the ischial bone in the pelvis.

-Hamstring tendon ruptures can be caused by a fall or direct blow, a sudden change in acceleration or explosive activity in sports such as football, soccer, track and hockey.
+Hamstring tendon ruptures can be caused by a fall or direct blow, a sudden change in acceleration, or explosive activity in sports such as football, soccer, track, and hockey.

-Symptoms typically include experiencing a sudden sharp pain in the back of the gluteal area, a loud “popping” noise at the time of injury, swelling, tenderness and subsequent discoloration of the skin.
+Symptoms typically include experiencing a sudden sharp pain in the back of the gluteal area, a loud “popping” noise at the time of injury, swelling, tenderness, and subsequent discoloration of the skin.

 Initially, a medical history and physical examination by a musculoskeletal expert should be completed.
-Diagnostic imaging like x-rays, MRI or ultrasound may be ordered.
+Diagnostic imaging like x-rays, MRI, or ultrasound may be ordered.
 Diagnostic image-guided injections may be recommended as well.

-Early diagnosis and treatment is key to a successful outcome for a hamstring tendon rupture.
+Early diagnosis and treatment are key to a successful outcome for a hamstring tendon rupture.
 If diagnosis or treatment is delayed, the integrity of the healing tissue can be compromised due to scarring and decreased blood flow.
 Surgical repair is used in cases of complete rupture and retraction of the muscle or tendon.
 Following surgery, physical therapy is required.